zikitamar9/DS4400/README.md

 **binary_centuries.ipynb**
   - this is the notebook for our later models that we ran to try to classify 1900s vs 2000s Jazz.
 To run, simply execute all tabs sequentially in a juypyter notebook or Colab file.
 You will see metrics for each model as well as their supporting visualizations.

+*please note that the metrics and charts from our jupyter notebook may be very slightly off from the images and metrics in our report.
+This is due to re-running the models during the development of the report.
+However, none of these metrics differ significantly - this is simply a matter of re-running a model.